 - Replace “cell_reference” with the cell containing the date you are searching for.

 This formula will search for the date in the specified cell and return the value in the same row from the specified column.
-(See Also: How To Create Charts In Google Sheets)
+(See Also: How To Sort Birthdays By Month And Day In Google Sheets)

 Recap